Alcoholic Hepatitis Guide

 If you or your loved one abuses alcohol and are concerned about what may happen next, it’s time to seek the support of an experienced treatment center.
 Quitting drinking is a complex process that often requires a range of treatment options.
 No two individuals are the same, so why should their treatment plans be identical?

 Take the following steps to improve your health and life:

 - The first step is to find a treatment facility that understands the value of evidence-based, comprehensive treatment.
 Focus on what it is you require.
 For example, if you’re living with alcoholism and major depressive disorder, find a facility that will treat both conditions simultaneously, offering the latest scientific treatment options.

 - Once you connect with a care team and complete the admissions process, it will be time to focus on healing.
 For some, individual and group therapy helps drive their recovery.
 For others, access to alternative treatment options, such as art therapy or wilderness therapy, provide something meaningful enough to quit drinking for good.
 The key is to find a treatment provider that offers a range of therapies, ensuring your unique needs are met.

 - The recovery process is ongoing.
 However, taking the first step today is an investment in your health and future.
 Complications associated with alcohol-related liver disease can be severe.
 Be proactive and begin the treatment process.
 Your road to recovery is your path to a new, healthier life.
 Once treatment is complete, you can attend aftercare programs and remain involved in the community.
 Support from people who understand what you are going through can be pivotal.

 Ready to change your life and actively improve your health?
-Today is the day to call Zinnia Healing.
+Today is the day to call Zinnia Health.
 We strive to heal our clients for good, helping them achieve a life they love, free from alcohol.
 Please contact our alcoholism hotline available 24 hours per day at (855) 430-9439 to discuss our detox, outpatient, and inpatient options — we’re here to help.